robotlolita/robotlolita.github.io/_posts/2014-03-20-a-monad-in-practicality-controlling-time.md

  -  Thanks to [Rúnar Óli](https://twitter.com/runarorama) and
     [Brian McKenna](https://twitter.com/puffnfresh) for correcting some
     mistakes in Category Theory over at Twitter.

-If you see any other mistake, please let me know on the comments or [@robotlolita on Twitter](https://twiter.com/robotlolita) and I'll try to fix it ASAP :)
+It might not look like that, but Quil is actually a burrito in the cat(egory) of cat-ladies.
+Or something like that.
+You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+{: .contact-footer}